European social model: Mediterranean model

 The Mediterranean model corresponds to southern European countries who developed their welfare state later than the previous ones (during the 1970s and 1980s).
 It is the model with the lowest share of expenditures and is strongly based on pensions and a low level of social assistance.
 There exists in these countries a higher segmentation of rights and status of persons receiving subsidies which has as one of its consequences a strongly conditioned access to social provisions.

 The main characteristic of labour market policies is a rigid employment protection legislation and a frequent resort to early retirement policies as a means to improve employment conditions.
 Trade unions tend to have a substantial membership which again is one of the explanations behind a lower income dispersion than in the Anglo-Saxon model.

-Cyprus, Italy, Spain, Portugal, Greece and Turkey are the countries that constitute the Mediterranean welfare regime.
+Italy, Spain, Portugal, and Greece are the countries that constitute the Mediterranean welfare regime.
 Mediterranean welfare regime or Southern European welfare model is marked by a fragmented and corporatist income maintenance system, offering generous benefits in areas like pensions but leaving gaps, such as the lack of national minimum income schemes.
 While healthcare systems have shifted towards National Health Services based on universalistic principles, implementation remains uneven, with challenges in financing and private sector involvement.
 This model also has low state involvement, with close ties between public and private sectors, particularly in healthcare.
 The family continues to play an important role in providing social support.
 Additionally, Southern European countries face significant challenges like aging populations, high unemployment, and the impacts of globalization.
 The clientelistic use of welfare benefits for electoral gains remains a key feature of this welfare system.